fairmath/openfhe-rs/README.md

 # About OpenFHE-rs

-☀️ *OpenFHE-rs is a joint project by [FairMath](https://fairmath.xyz/) & [OpenFHE](https://www.openfhe.org/)*
+☀️ *OpenFHE-rs is a joint project by [FairMath](https://fairmath.xyz/) & [OpenFHE](https://www.openfhe.org/).*

 ---
 [![Discord](https://img.shields.io/discord/1163764915803279360?logo=discord&label=Fair%20Math)](https://discord.com/invite/NfhXwyr9M5)
 [![Twitter](https://img.shields.io/twitter/follow/FairMath)](https://twitter.com/FairMath)

 🔔 *Keep in mind that the library is WIP and may contain some unpolished interfaces.
-If you struggle with anything or have suggestions, feel free to ping us on our Discord server or open a new issue in the [Github repository](https://github.com/fairmath/openfhe-rs/tree/master).*
+If you encounter any issues or have any suggestions, feel free to ping us on our Discord server or open a new issue in the [GitHub repository](https://github.com/fairmath/openfhe-rs/tree/master).*

 ---

-OpenFHE-rs is a Rust interface for the OpenFHE library.
-OpenFHE is known for its wide range of Fully Homomorphic Encryption (FHE) schemes, all implemented in C++.
-We're bringing this capability to Rust developers.
+OpenFHE-rs is a Rust interface for the OpenFHE library, which is renowned for its comprehensive suite of Fully Homomorphic Encryption (FHE) schemes, all implemented in C++.

-By offering a Rust wrapper for OpenFHE, we make it easier for Rust devs to use advanced FHE schemes in their projects.
+By providing a Rust wrapper for OpenFHE, we aim to make these advanced FHE capabilities easily accessible to Rust developers.

-Whether you're building secure data processing apps or privacy-focused tools, OpenFHE-rs helps you do that with the power of OpenFHE's encryption technology.
+Whether you're developing secure data processing applications or privacy-focused tools, OpenFHE-rs enables you to leverage the powerful encryption technologies of OpenFHE seamlessly within your Rust projects.

 # Installation

-You can use this library as a cargo crate from [crates.io](https://crates.io/crates/openfhe) or build it from the source.

-In both cases you need to have the core OpenFHE library installed on your system to support the low-level optimizations.
+To use OpenFHE-rs, you'll need to install several dependencies and follow the installation steps for both the core OpenFHE library and the Rust crate.

-## Install dependencies
+## Prerequisites

+Ensure you have the following dependencies installed:

-* CMake >= 3.5.1
+* `CMake >= 3.5.1`
-* Clang >= 12.0 or GCC >= 11.4
+* `Clang >= 12.0` or `GCC >= 11.4`
-* Rust >= 1.78
+* `Rust >= 1.78`
-* Git
+* `Git`

 ### Unix

-On Debian systems, everything can be installed with the following command:
+On Debian-based systems, you can install the necessary dependencies using:

 ```bash
 sudo apt install build-essential libssl-dev cmake clang git
 ```

 ## Installation process
 ### Core OpenFHE library installation

+To build and install the OpenFHE library, follow the steps below or refer to [OpenFHE's installation documentation](https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html).

 1. Clone the repository